adirot/Mapping_code/README.md

 For DEseq2 normalization, see the subfolder "DEseq normalization code".

 ### DEseq normalization code
+See the read me file in this subfolder.
+This folder contains the R code used to normalize the reads using DESeq2.

 ## Genome Files
 The Genome files folder contains the genome data necessary for mapping of the raw reads to the genome.